5T33Z0/Fujitsu-Esprimo-Q958-Hackintosh-OpenCore/README.md

 ## Post-Install
 This section contains post-install-measures to enable features, work around issues and some optional settings.

-### Disable Gatekeeper (optional)
+### Disable Gatekeeper
 Disable Gatekeeper since it blocks running 3rd party scripts and apps from github etc. To do so, enter `sudo spctl --master-disable` in Terminal.
 Disabling Gatekeeper in macOS Sequoia and Tahoe requires [additional steps](https://github.com/5T33Z0/OCLP4Hackintosh/tree/main/Guides/Disable_Gatekeeper.md).

-### Optional: Enabling `AirportItlwm.kext` in macOS Sequoia/Tahoe
+### Using `AirportItlwm` instead of `Itlwm`in macOS Sequoia/Tahoe (optional)

 Currently, my EFI is configured to use `itlwm.kext` for WLAN since it doesn't rewquire root patching with OpenCore Legacy Patcher and works with any version of macOS up to Tahoe.
-The downside is that you need an additional app called [Heliport](https://github.com/joshcalvert47/HeliPort) to connect to accesspoints.
+The downsides are it requires an additional app called [Heliport](https://github.com/joshcalvert47/HeliPort) to connect to accesspoints and that you can't use WLAN during macOS setup.

 If you want use `Airportitlwm_Sequoia.kext` in macOS Sequoia/Tahoe, you have to apply root patches with OCLP Mod.
 Make sure to connect the system via LAN so OCLP-Mod can download additionally required ressources.